lab596/civiform/Data-versioning-model.md

 For ease of phrasing, QP will mean "Question/Program" in this page as many of the concepts are the same for each.

-## Questions and Program
+## Questions and Programs

 ### Conceptual Overview

-As a concept a QP is a specific named instance of a Question of Program such as a Home Address Question, or the Utility Discount Program that is seen and worked with in the user interfaces.
+As a concept a QP is a specific named instance of a Question or Program such as a Home Address Question, or the Utility Discount Program that is seen and worked with in the user interfaces.

 #### Versions